Scottish Covid inquiry won't 'shy away' from probing government's 'wrong' decisions

 “Covid-19 has left loss, heartbreak and tragedy in its wake.
 I want to take this opportunity to express my condolences to all those who have suffered, particularly to those who have lost people they love.

-The judge will also look at the transfer of residents to or from care or nursing homes, as well as the treatment and care of residents, restrictions on visiting, infection prevention and control, and inspections.
+The inquiry will also probe the transfer of residents to or from care or nursing homes, as well as the treatment and care of residents, restrictions on visiting, infection prevention and control, and inspections.

 Lady Poole said the terms of reference would be flexible and not "a definitive list of every issue or every person that the inquiry will consider."